-Creating and ensuring the world has clean and healthy environments including is one of the greatest challenges of our time.
+Creating and maintaining clean and healthy environments is one of the most important opportunities of our time.
 Globally, more than 700 million people lack access to safe water, 2.5 billion people lack access to improved sanitation, and carbon dioxide levels in the atmosphere are higher than at any point in the history of the planet.
-Revolutionary strategies are needed to engineer a symbiotic design to natural and manmade environments, with new technologies being needed to address the world’s increasing challenges to establish environmental health.
+Revolutionary strategies are needed to engineer a symbiotic design for natural and manmade environments, with new technologies necessary to address increasing challenges to global environmental health.
 Civil and Environmental Engineers take vital leadership roles both technically and as trusted advisors, policy makers, and leaders to design and transform our environments.

 Areas of study

 - Air quality modeling and forecasting

 - Biotechnology and microbial ecology

 - Advanced water treatment processes

 - Sensing of organic and inorganic pollutants in the environment

 - Hardware and software tools to better monitor, predict, and mitigate environmental pollution and create clean environments